Risk Management

 Key considerations when implementing risk management tools included in Lendal software are outlined below.
 Further details can be found in the respective sections for each element.

-Effective use of limits potential loss on unfavorable trades.
+Effective use of Stop Losses limits potential loss on unfavorable trades.
 Selecting an appropriate price level for a Stop Loss is crucially important.
 This may depend on multiple factors including:

 Market Volatility